mohae/feedlot/README.md

 If the `-distro` flag is passed, a build based on the default setting for the distro will be created.
 The additional flags allow for runtime overrides of the distro defaults for the target ISO.
 This flag can be used in conjunction with named builds.
 If both the -distro flag is passed along with a space separated list of one or more named builds are passed to the `build` sub-command, both the default Packer template for the distro and all of the Packer templates for the passed build names will be created.

-###`buildlists`###
+###`run`###
-`rancher buildlists buildlistName...`
+`rancher run buildlist...`

-Generate the Packer templates for all of the builds listed within the passed buildlists.
+Generate the Packer templates for all of the builds listed within the passed buildlists; buildlists is variadic.
 No flags are supported.

 ##Notes:##
  * Fully commented example toml files not created.
  * Docs needed
+ * Check Wiki for more info.